luebken/container-patterns/module-container.md

 ### 4. Disposable

-The [Pets vs Cattle](https://blog.engineyard.com/2014/pets-vs-cattle) is the infamous article about an analogy which differ two different server types.
-There are pets which you give names and want to hold on and catles which you give numbers and can be exchanged easily.
+The [Pets vs Cattle](https://blog.engineyard.com/2014/pets-vs-cattle) is the infamous article about an analogy which differs two different server types.
+There are pets which you give names and want to hold on and cattle which you give numbers and can be exchanged easily.

 A module container should always strive for being exchanged with a copy at any point of time.
 This especially true in an cluster environment where there can be many reasons for a particular container be stopped: